 JetBlue and United Airlines: Free Flights for Medical Volunteers

-The Mayor’s Fund to Advance New York City and New York City Emergency Management will work closely with JetBlue, United Airlines, and other carriers to coordinate travel for medical professionals who are selected to provide their services in the city’s time of need.
+The Mayor’s Fund to Advance New York City and New York City Emergency Management will work closely with JetBlue, United Airlines, and other carriers to coordinate travel for medical professionals selected to provide their services in the city’s time of need.

 Four Seasons New York: Housing Healthcare Pros